 This blog is a product of the Minority Health International Research Training Program through Christian Brothers University in Memphis, TN.
-Students in this program participate in a 10 week international health research training at one of our sites in Brazil, Uganda, Trinidad, Kenya, or Thailand.
+Students in this program participate in a 10 week international health research training at one of our sites in Brazil, Uganda, Nicaragua, Trinidad, or Thailand.
 This blog is for these students to share their experiences through our program.

 Sunday, September 20, 2015

 Wow!
 I cannot believe the journey is over.
 It seems like

 those ten weeks this summer just flew by!
 I definitely now have MANY stories